Whimsy Stick

 Drop-it, then restart

 Cue out, reward the release, then restart from the wait.
 That repetition builds the real-world impulse control that transfers to daily behavior.
-For the full drop-it progression, see Impulse Control Drills.
+For the full progression, see impulse control commands.

 6